emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 8. Click the **Create** button at the bottom to complete the creation of the connector.
 In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules with Sinks to specify the data to be forwarded to PostgreSQL and record client events.
 For detailed steps, see [Create a Rule with PostgreSQL Sink for Message Storage](#create-a-rule-with-postgresql-sink-for-message-storage) and [Create a Rule with PostgreSQL Sink for Events Recording](#create-a-rule-with-postgresql-for-events-recording).

 :::tip Note

-If you are using a PostgreSQL service that does not support prepared statements, such as PGBouncer in transaction mode or Supabase, please enable the **Disable Prepared Statements** option in the Advanced Settings.
+EMQX v5.7.1 introduced a **Disable Prepared Statements** option.
+If you are using a PostgreSQL service that does not support prepared statements, such as PGBouncer in transaction mode or Supabase, enable this option in the Advanced Settings.
-This option has been introduced since EMQX v5.7.1.

 :::

 ## Create a Rule with PostgreSQL Sink for Message Storage